Sreerag20109451/GStore-Android/README.md

 MVVM Architecture has been used for developing the project along with Hilt for Dependency Injection.
 DAOs, Interfaces, Models, ViewModels  and Repositories were used extensively.

-### Other setups
+## 3rd Party Integrations
 - Firestore - Firestore has been used for database purposes
 -  FirebaseAuth - Firebase Authentication with Google Auth has been used for user authentication
 -  Firebase Storage - Used for storing Images
 -  Coli - Has been used for image rendering

+## Github workflow
+Frequently committed with the usage of the develop branch(mostly the feature name), the release branch, and tagged releases.

+MAIN -> DEVELOP BRANCH -> MAIN -> RELEASE BRANCH -> RELEASE

 ## References